portfedh/portfedh/README.md

-I'm Pablo, a software engineer at 100Devs, living in Mexico City, with a background in finance.
+I'm a software engineer at 100Devs, living in Mexico City, with a background in finance.

 This is my [leetcode](https://leetcode.com/portfedh/) and my [codewars.](https://www.codewars.com/users/portfedh)